The Des Moines Register: Awards

+INA Awards

 Additionally, the publication won the Newspaper of the Year Award, bestowed by the Iowa Newspaper Association, for seven consecutive years from 2012 to 2019.
 The paper has also won hundreds of individual INA awards throughout its storied history.
 In February 2024, Carol Hunter received the Master Editor award for her 20 years in Iowa journalism.

 Gannett Greatest Awards

 Yearly, Register staffers have the option of submitting their work to be reviewed for potential corporate awards.
 The paper has won dozens of Gannett Awards.

 Iowa Sports Hall of Fame, Register Sports Awards, People to Watch and Storytellers Project

 The Register sponsors the Iowa Sports Hall of Fame.

 The paper also held its own Sports Awards ceremony recognizing outstanding high school athletes from 2016 to 2021.
 The Awards were discontinued in 2022 due to lack of sponsorship but returned in 2024 with Scheels as the primary sponsor.
 The awards were also renamed the Iowa High School Sports Awards and currently take place at the Iowa Events Center downtown.

 Beginning in 2011, the paper started the annual People to Watch series at the end of each year.
 15 people are selected across the state and profiled throughout the month of December.
 Readers also have the option to submit potential nominees as well.
 Over 200 individuals have been featured thus far.

 Also in 2016, the Register started the triannual Storytellers Project.
 The series was conceived in September 2015 and is modeled after a similar event held by The Arizona Republic.
 Anyone can be a potential speaker for the event as long as they have a compelling story.
 Over 250 individuals have spoken for the series held at Hoyt Sherman Place.
 The recurring event was put on hiatus from mid-2020 to mid-2022 due to the COVID-19 pandemic.
 Similar events are also held by the Austin American-Statesman and The Tennessean.